magnusfagerlund/lip/readme.md

 LIP is inspired from Pythons PIP and Nodes NPM but adapted for LIME Pro.

 ##Using LIP
 The current implementation is written in VBA and is used in the immediate window in LIME Pro's VBA-editor.

+###Get started
+Before you can start installing packages, you need to install LIP to your LIME Pro database.
+Download the zip-file, which includes all necessary files to get started, and follow these steps:

+1. Add the SQL-procedures to your database
+2. Run `EXEC lsp_refreshldc` on your database
-Import the `vba/lip.bas`-file to get started.
+3. Import the `vba/lip.bas`-file to your VBA.
+Compile and save.

+The first time you install a package, some necessary VBA-modules will automatically be installed.

 ###Install a package
 To install a package simply run